rynobax/secret-hitler/README.md

 Connect on port 80.

 ## Todo
-* Cooler screen displayed on main screen
+* Cooler main screen
+* Support multiple games from the same server